Future Golden Bear Parents and Families

-You'll often see parents leaving our Welcome Center after a visit with a smile on their face.
-That's because their campus visit has affirmed for them that Western New England University can provide the kind of college experience they want for their student: high quality academics with a professional orientation, a pristine campus with modern amenities from our residence halls to labs and outstanding sports facilities, caring and supportive faculty and staff, and an excellent value that includes generous Merit Scholarships.
+Western New England University can provide the kind of college experience you want for your student: high-quality academics with a professional orientation, a pristine campus with modern amenities from our residence halls to labs and outstanding sports facilities, caring and supportive faculty and staff, and an excellent value that includes generous Merit and Transfer Scholarships that keep our tuition affordable.
+Above all, WNE students graduate well-rounded, prepared by their disciplines and internships, and ready to launch careers.

 - Academic Calendar